NDepend

 Conclusion

-It seems that for large enough applications the industry favors less but larger projects and that for smaller scale applications, guidance like Clean Architecture prevails.
-Also the Microservices section makes clear the benefits of this approach.
+It seems that for large enough applications, the industry favors less but larger projects.
+On the other hand, for smaller-scale applications, guidance like Clean Architecture prevails.
+Also, the Microservices section makes clear the benefits of this approach.

-If you are wondering how to structure your next .NET solution or how to improve existing ones, I hope that the various points and real world examples covered will help you make the right choices.
+If you are wondering how to structure your next .NET solution or how to improve existing ones, I hope that the various case studies covered will help you make the right choices.

-If you are interested to visualize your .NET projects architecture, just download NDepend 14-day free trial full featured now, start VisualNDepend.exe, analyze your solution(s) and go to the Dependency Graph panel.
+If you are interested in visualizing your .NET project architecture, just download NDepend 14-day free trial now.
+Then start VisualNDepend.exe, analyze your solution(s), and go to the Dependency Graph panel.

 Comments: